 Software engineers are an interesting bunch.
-Over the course of my career thus far, I’ve interacted with hundreds of colleagues, and it feels like I’ve seen everything- people who refuse to wear shoes, people who can’t make eye contact when talking, people who voluntarily start their day at 6PM, and many other behaviors that would be considered “weird” in normal workplaces.
+Over the course of my career thus far, I’ve interacted with hundreds of colleagues, and it feels like I’ve seen everything- people who won’t wear shoes, people who refuse to have their ID picture taken, people who voluntarily start their day at 9PM, and many other behaviors that would be considered “weird” in normal workplaces.

 Most of these quirks don’t bother me, and I have a few of my own.
-However, there are certain traits I’ve encountered, particularly on the personality side, that are genuinely counterproductive to my team’s work.
-In this post, I want to explain what these are and how I try to deal with people who exhibit them.
+However, there are certain traits that show up on the personality side that can be genuinely counterproductive to my team’s work.
+In this post, I want to explain what these are and how I try to deal with them.

 The sections below go into more detail on each trait.
 I’m framing them as “personas” to make the discussion a little more fluid.

 The overanalyzer gets hung up on analyzing every technical decision they encounter in their day-to-day work.

 The problem with overanalysis in the context of software engineering is that there are so

 many choices to make on a daily basis.
 At the low-level, you have mundane things like variable names